shinnenkara/im-sorry-dave-youre-fired/README.md

 The setup assistant will:

-- verify Slack CLI is installed and you are logged in (`slack login`)
+- verify Slack CLI is installed and your login is active
 - create a fixed Slack agent project on your machine (`im-sorry-slack`)
 - open Slack app setup (`slack app install --environment local`) when needed
 - save `SLACK_CLIENT_ID` and `SLACK_CLIENT_SECRET` into your local `.env`
 - validate Slack MCP connectivity

-Note: Slack MCP access depends on workspace policy.
-Admin approval may be required.
+Note: Slack MCP is available on Slack Pro and higher plans.
+Access may also depend on workspace policy, and admin approval may be required.

 ## Contributing